tomp332/brute-forcer/README.md

 ## Description

-GoLang Brute Forcer is a command-line tool that performs brute force attacks to test the security of passwords or keys.
+`goBrut` is a powerful password brute forcer written in Go.
+It is designed to help security professionals and penetration testers test the strength of passwords and identify weak passwords in various scenarios.

-It is designed to help identify weak passwords and improve overall system security.
+`goBrut` supports customizable character sets, password length, and hashing algorithms, making it versatile for various brute force attacks.

 ## Features